How to become a machine learning engineer

 What’s involved in being a machine learning engineer and how to become one

-If you're looking to start a career as a machine learning engineer there are plenty of online resources for those who want to become machine learning engineers, but the volume of information can make it difficult to absorb.
-It can also be a challenge to decide which career path to follow, as machine learning provides a variety of opportunities in various industries.
+If you're looking to start a career as a machine learning engineer there are plenty of online resources for those who want to become machine learning engineers.
+However, the sheer volume of available information makes absorbing it rather difficult.
+It's also a challenge deciding which career path is right for you, as there are many machine learning opportunities in various industries.

-With this guide, we’ll answer some of the most critical questions about becoming a machine learning engineer, including:
+Below, we’ll answer some critical questions about becoming a machine learning engineer, including:

 - What does a machine learning engineer do?